glowkeeper/Provenator/README.md

 ![Provenator homepage](images/fakeNewsApp.png)

+## Using Provenator

-The picture shows how a blockchain-based record of a digitial media resource may be created, using **Provenator**.
-It shows that the user can:
+The picture above shows that to describe a digital resource, users of **Provenator** do the following:

 1. Get a hash of the digital media.
 2. Create metadata pertaining to the digital resource.
-3. Store the cryptographic hash of the digital resource, and its associated metadata, on the blockchain.
+3. Sign the transaction, using a tool such as [MetaMask](https://github.com/MetaMask/metamask-extension), which stores the cryptographic hash of the digital resource, and its associated metadata, on the blockchain.

 Subsequently, users are able to check a digital resource's provenance data on the blockchain: